Apply

 ## 5 Er 5 10 15

-Imagine that you would like to compute the average value of v1
+Imagine that you would like to compute the average value of v1,

-).
+v2 and v3 for each individual (name).
 You can use tapply

 for that.